-The FDA and CDC recommend that everyone age 12 and older get a booster dose of the COVID-19 vaccine.
-People who are 50 and older are eligible to receive a second booster dose.
+The FDA and CDC recommend that everyone age 6 months and older get vaccinated against COVID-19.
+Everyone age 5 and older should get a single booster dose, and those who are 50 and older should receive a second booster dose.
 A person’s immune protection from the vaccine tends to weaken over time, and booster doses can help train the immune system to continue recognizing the virus to protect the body against it.
 Read about booster shots.

 - If you need to schedule your first dose of the COVID-19 vaccine at MSK, you can schedule it using this online tool.

 - If you are eligible for an additional shot or a booster shot, you can use this online tool to schedule it at MSK.

 - To schedule a COVID-19 vaccination for a child or adolescent ages 6 months to 17 years old, please contact the child’s primary MSK provider.